andrasq/node-qibl/README.md

 ### qibl.groupById( items, idName [,target] )

 Similar to `mapById`, but group objects by property value into arrays.
 Returns a mapping of ids to lists of objects.
+Objects that do not have the `idName` property set are omitted.

     var items = [{ id: 'a', v: 1 }, { id: 'b' }, { id: 'a', v: 2 }, { v: 3 }];
     qibl.mapById(items, 'id')